In this article we discuss the following topics related to gift ideas for older loved ones:

 - Humidifiers are a great way to keep a measured amount of moisture and humidity in the air.
 Humidifiers can thus help relieve respiratory issues older adults might experience such as allergies, sinus congestion, runny nose and asthma.
 Many humidifiers can last up to eight hours and more before shutting off.

-- A scrapbook or memory book can be a great gift.
+- A scrapbook or memory book can be a great and thoughtful gift.
 Photos can immediately bring a moment back, so adding pictures and knick-knacks makes for a pleasant pastime and gift.
 Maybe the older person had a favorite television show, so printing pictures from their favorite episodes and writing quotes underneath may also be pleasurable.
 Personalizing a scrapbook lets them know that effort and time were taken into making the gift, which will also be greatly appreciated.
 It might also be a great way to get their grandchildren and other family members involved., which can make it extra special.

 - Memory journals can offer tools to help jog their memory.
 These journals have in-depth questions that aid in record keeping.
 Some of the topics include family events, life lessons, historical events, religious beliefs and more.
 Upon completion, these books can be nicely personalized and handed down.